Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes.md

 Step5: Estimate cost barriers.
 It recommands that identify 2 similar quality requirements from other projects as input, for one is mainly related to software changes and the other is related to hardware components.
 Step6: Set candidate requirements.
 We can specify two targets like Good or Stretch target to specify the interval of a actual QR.
 Step7: Identify cost dependencies :If more than two QR affect, they always dependent.
 Or we can use existing dependency tools to identify dependencies.
+After introuding QUPER, the author tells us about his case study evaluation of QUPER.Two methodologys used by the author are interviews and questionnaires.
+He finds that it is important to concrest guidelines combined with instructive examples from real practice.Future work includes industry assessments in different areas.
+The long-term impact of using QUPER needs to be investigated in order to adequately validate its feasibility and scalability.
+In addition, in order to replicate this empirical study in the same field, the usefulness and applicability of the QUPER model in different companies is an interesting future work.
+In addition, the transferability of guidelines and examples used to support methodological adoption and the use of analog-based estimates are interesting questions for further study.

+Article"Introducing support for release planning of quality requirements –an industrial evaluation of the QUPER model"

+The author introduce that the QUPER model was developed by three main steps: Problem Definition, Model Definition and Model validation.
+Meanwhile this model aims at supporting prioritizaiton and roadmapping of QR at early ages of release planning.
+The author planned the following steps of using the QUPER at Sony Session: 1.Define quality aspects 2.
+Estimate the current quality of our product and make a competition.
+3. Estimate the breakpoint for each quality aspects and relevant qualifier.
+In this paper,the author presents an industrial evaluation of QUPER model at Sony Ericsson through an interview-workshop-interview step.
+He found that QUPER is easy to understand and learn, straightforward and not complicated for the current practice of Sony Ericsson.
+In fact, all subjects indicate that they are and will use QUPER.
+In addition, the concept behind QUPER improves communication among employees about the need for prioritization.
+The main challenge is that it is difficult to identify and specify the values of the split and saturation breakpoints.
+In addition, a different understanding of the value of staff break-points was presented as a challenge.

+Article "A Market-Driven Requirements Engineering Process: Results from an Industrial Process Improvement Programme" In this paper, the author describes a specific RE process called REPEAT (Requirements Engineering ProeSS At Teleogic).
+It is a process that manage the requirements through a whole release cycle.
+First, the role involved in REPEAT can be various:Requirements Management Group, Issuer,Customers & users,Requirements team, Construction team,Test team, Expert and Requirements Database.
+Meanwhile each unique requirement has a life cycle throught specific states: New,Assigned,Classified, Selected (this 4 states can be Rejected)and Applied.
+REPEAT includes several phases:
+1.Elicitation Phase includes collection(made by an issuer in the web form and upload for storing in RQDB) and classificaiton(throught RQMG by assigning it to an expert).
+2.Selection Phase the aim of the phase is to 1.select requirements to exexcute in the current release.
+2. make the selected requirements more detail 3.Validate the document of requirement  This phase will output the RD includes a selected list,a detailed specification an a notselected list.
+3.The 3rd phase include Change management, Construction(using an iterative design and implementation process), Verification(using requirements-based testing method) and Conclusion(collect metrics and write a final report)
+4.There are some Process Enactment Scenarios of REPEAT In the end ,the author point out some challenges which can be fixed and improved in the future: overload control, connecting fragments, Long-term product strategy and so on.

 Q1:What is large scale requirements engineering?